In Exercises 1–3, find the indicated probabilities using the geom... | Channels for Pearson+

 Geometric Distribution

 The geometric distribution models the number of trials needed to achieve the first success in a series of independent Bernoulli trials.
-In this context, it is used to find the probability that the first tax return requiring an audit occurs on a specific trial, such as the 25th return examined.
-The probability of success (an audit) is constant, making this distribution suitable for the problem.
+In this context, it can be used to find the probability of observing a certain number of failures before the first success occurs.
+The probability of success is constant across trials, making it suitable for scenarios like auditing tax returns.

 Recommended video: